Trevor6546/Hand_Identifier_CV/README.md

 The program can also determine what hands are impossible to obtain.
 For example, if the river is shown and you only have a pair, it would be impossible to get a four-of-a-kind, and the program will report that.

+The program utilizes a YoloV8 model to perform card detection.
+This model was trained, tested, and validated using a dataset of playing cards which I annotated myself using Roboflow's annotation software.
+The cards are identified in a format that includes the letter or number featured on their card along with the first letter of their suit.
+For example, the eight of hearts is '8H' and the queen of diamonds is 'QD'.

 ### Layout of Results
 ```
 [Cards Identified]